At a Glance

 ✨Highlight Your Behaviour Management Skills

-Discuss your approach to classroom and behaviour management, especially in a SEN context.
-Provide examples of how you've successfully managed challenging behaviours and created a positive learning environment for students with complex needs.
+Since you'll be working with students who may have complex needs, it's crucial to showcase your classroom and behaviour management skills.
+Provide examples of how you've successfully managed challenging behaviours in the past and created a positive learning environment.

 ✨Ask Insightful Questions

-Prepare thoughtful questions about the school's approach to supporting students with ASD and the resources available.
-This shows your interest in the role and helps you assess if the school is the right fit for you.
+Prepare thoughtful questions about the school's approach to supporting students with ASD and how they integrate sensory activities into the curriculum.
+This demonstrates your interest in the role and helps you assess if the school is the right fit for you.